emilybache/GildedRose-Refactoring-Kata/Dev-Env-Setup.md

 2. Download Visual Studio Code (I chose to use Visual Studio Code for Junit integration but other IDEs will work as well).
 If you choose a different set up, please **verify** it works before the mob!
   - If you choose to download Visual Studio Code, please use the following link: https://code.visualstudio.com/download
   - If you already have VS Code installed, from command line: "code -v" will let you know what version you have.
+  - We must now download the appropriate Java Extensions for VS Code
+    - On the left hand task bar, click the extensions button (Looks like a square with for quadrants and one of the quadrants is being removed).
+    - Search "Extension Pack for Java" and you should see the Extension Pack for Java by Microsoft appear.
+Click the "Install" button.
 3. Download Java SE and Verify it is Installed
   - In the command line: java -version (this will let you know if java is installed and what version you have.
   - If you do not have Java installed, go to: https://www.oracle.com/java/technologies/downloads/ and follow the download/setup instructions.